apherox/genetic-dsp-allocator/README.md

 # genetic-dsp-allocator
-Allocates DSP to Task using permutation based genetic algorithms
+Allocates DSPs to Tasks using permutation based genetic algorithms